ValerioS05/nestbite/README.md

         - As per the User Experience we can see that filters were added for the restaurants, and all is just 1 click away to the preferred choice.
         - NestBite offers in general a good amount of feedbacks (missing inputs, error and constrictions) so the User is never left hanging around not knowing what is going on.
             - See [Feedbacks](#feedbacks) images to get a better idea how the site helps the User.
 To help out also the User can't input anything that would make the form fail or give errors that are not accepted as a "positive" data.
+## Features
+### General Features
+- Responsive Design
+    - **NestBite** is fully responsive and optimized for various devices and sizes of screens.
+Provides a smooth and accessible experience on you favourite device.
+    - **Fast loading times**: Efficiently designed to quickly load pages facilitating smooth navigation through the site.
+    - **Intuitive** navigation: Minimalist design and clear navigation options.
+    The layout allows the User to easy find the section they need most, as making reservations, view bookings and contacting support.
+    - **Interactive Visual Feedbacks**: Buttons and other elements provide clear clues making the UI more engaging.
+    - **Efficient booking system**: User can quickly reserve tables, filter restaurants and receive immediate feedbacks.
+    - **User friendly forms**: Forms provide real time feedbacks, preventing errors with the help of clear labels.
+    - **Personalized experience**: Logged in users have access to `Your Bookings` page showing only personal bookings.
+    - **Clear, Info messages**: The system provides messages for most of the interaction with the site (Login,Sign out, bookings, errors) acting as a real time guide.
+    - **Security and privacy**: Personal data remain private.
+    - **Role based access**: the site layout differ depending on the status of the users.
+    - **Pagination and sorting**: For large lists the site/admin site is organized with paginations and sortings optimizing the overall.
+- See below for more details!
 ## UI/UX
 ### User Interface
 - The UI for this project came from a minimalist idea.